pip-services/pip-services-docs/content/en/python/getting_started/your_first_microservice/_index.md

 ### Step 1.
 Project setup
 Create a folder for the project and within it, add a requirements.txt file with the name of your microservice and a list of dependencies for your necessary components.
 For editing, you can use any text editor or IDE of your choice.

+the external dependencies are defined in the file below:

 **/requirements.txt**